ItsXhesi/SE_Project_Phase1_SeatTech-Team/README.md

 - Handles submission

 Member Roles:
-1. Research and Problem Analysis: Erisilda Zhabaku
+1. Research and Problem Analysis: Erisilda Zhaboli
    - Researches the cafeteria queue problem
    - Explains the real-life need for the system
    - Helps write the problem statement and objectives